 Aru Shah, the 12-year-old heroine of the Pandava series, likes to make up stories to fit in at school.
 But when her classmates catch her in a lie about a cursed lamp, Aru inadvertently unleashes an ancient demon whose goal is wake the God of Destruction.
 With her mother and classmates now frozen in time, Aru Shah must journey through the Kingdom of Death in order to find the reincarnated heroes of the epic Hindu poem the Mahabharata.

 The first novel in the series, Aru Shah and the End of Time, was named one of the best fantasy novels of all time by Time magazine.
-It and its three sequels (Aru Shah and the Song of Death, Aru Shah and the Tree of Wishes, and Aru Shah and the City of Gold) are written for a preteen audience reading at an elementary school grade level.
+Aru Shah and the End of Time and its multiple sequels (Aru Shah and the Song of Death, Aru Shah and the Tree of Wishes, Aru Shah and the City of Gold, and Aru Shah and the Nectar of Immortality) are written for a preteen audience reading at an elementary school grade level.

 His Dark Materials by Phillip Pullman